Can a Wheelchair Fit Through a 30-Inch Door?

 Choosing the right wheelchair for you

 All wheelchairs aren’t created equally, so you need to choose the right sized wheelchair for your needs.
 One of the significant problems people who use wheelchairs face is not being able to move through doors.
-Most wheelchairs in production are 25in wide and a height of 36in.
+Most wheelchairs in production are 25in wide but you have to account for room to use their hands and arms to propel the chair through door openings when using a standard chair so that surely adds a few inches.

-Of course, you find wheelchairs larger or smaller than those dimensions; however, those are the main ones.
-Sometimes, you can’t help the fact that a wheelchair won’t fit through a particular door or entryway.
+Of course, you find wheelchairs larger or smaller than those dimensions or consider a power wheelchair which is controlled with a joysticks so the hands can remain “in the cabin”.
+However, sometimes, you can’t help the fact that a wheelchair won’t fit through a particular door or entryway, especially when using a heavy-duty chair for a larger person.
 You’ll have to find an alternative way to access the specific building or area you need to in these instances.

 Most traditional residential and commercial buildings have doorways made with measurements of 30-32in wide.
 Since this is the standard door size for many buildings, it’s essential to know whether your wheelchair will fit through it.
 Informing yourself about the various door sizes out there will enable you to avoid accidents or other instances in which you won’t access specific areas or locations.

 For starters, most standard wheelchairs can fit through a 30in wide door with no issue.
-However, this is just for standard wheelchair sizes ranging from 25in wide to 36in wide.
+However, this is just for standard wheelchair which is approximately 25in wide.
 If you have a wheelchair larger than that, you’ll need to make some adjustments to your home to ensure it can accommodate your wheelchair.

-Here are some effective and simple techniques you can use to widen your home’s entryway and doorways:
+Here are a few other techniques you can use to widen your home’s entryway and doorways:

 ⦁ Remove Trim & Doors– removing the door trim or entire door is a great way to increase clearance in an entryway for your wheelchair.

-⦁ Widen Your Door Frames- if you cannot get your wheelchair through the existing doors in your home, try widening their frames.
+⦁ Widen Your Door Frames– if you cannot get your wheelchair through the existing doors in your home, try widening their frames but cutting into the drywall then reframing them.

 ⦁ Install “Z” or Offset Hinges– offset and “Z” hinges allow doors to swing independently from the doorway itself.
 They can easily give you an extra inch of clearance.
 The best part is, they are affordable and easy to install.